 - In the first paragraph, get to your point quickly and state it concisely in the first line.
 Do not wait until the second paragraph to tell your audience what your main point is – they most likely won’t get that far.

-Examples of calls to action can be as follows:
+Examples of calls to action:

 - “Please call me at [phone #] or email me at [email address] at your earliest convenience.”